List of Macross characters: Mao Nome

 A member of the Mayan people who live in an island on the South Pacific, Mao initially knows nothing but her home, like her older sister Sara.
 Mao's fascination with the technology that the outsiders bring masks her deep mystical link to the island's mysterious alien ruins, a link she shares with her sister.
-The sudden arrival of Shynn Kudo to the island in 2008 sparks dreams of freedom in eleven-year-old Mao, who then yearns for a life in the cities beyond the island.
+The sudden arrival of Shin Kudo to the island in 2008 sparks dreams of freedom in eleven-year-old Mao, who then yearns for a life in the cities beyond the island.
 Unlike her older sister Sara, she is carefree and spritelike.
-She becomes infatuated with Shynn, impressed by his skill in manipulating and repairing the island's scarce machinery.
+She becomes infatuated with Shin, impressed by his skill in manipulating and repairing the island's scarce machinery.

 In Macross Frontier, set in 2059, a version of the Macross Zero story is produced in-universe in which she is played by the character Ranka Lee.
 Her adoptive brother Ozma is also shown reflecting on his sister playing "Doctor Mao" indicating that she may have more than a few links to that series.
 This assertion is further developed when research into the past of Sheryl Nome, Mao's granddaughter, shows that during 2047 a fifty-year-old Mao (who survived the events of Space War I) was the chief scientist of the 117th Long Distance Research Fleet with a background researching the Protoculture Civilization and also headed a project to manage and prevent an alien infection (the V-Type infection) with Grace O'Connor and Ranshe Mei (Ranka's mother) as her assistants.
 She is seen briefly in a wheelchair along with Ranka's family, and is presumed to have been killed during the Vajra attack on the 117th fleet in 2048.